Standard Guidance

-Reach EU_ADR_DANGEROUS_GOODS readiness without rebuilding your policy programme
+Reach ADR — European Agreement on Dangerous Goods by Road readiness without rebuilding your policy programme

 ADR (Accord européen relatif au transport international des marchandises Dangereuses par Route) is the European agreement on the international carriage of dangerous goods by road.
 Classifies hazardous substances + sets requirements for packaging, marking + labelling, vehicles, tank construction, training (DGSA), documentation + security.
 Updated biennially.
 Implemented across 50+ countries including UK + EU.
 Companion modes: RID (rail), ADN (inland waterways), IMDG Code (sea), ICAO TI / IATA DGR (air).
 DGSA appointment required for in-scope companies.
-Quick Policy maps EU_ADR_DANGEROUS_GOODS into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps ADR — European Agreement on Dangerous Goods by Road into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 EU